DotNetCross/Sorting/src/DotNetCross.Sorting/API.md

 - https://github.com/dotnet/coreclr/blob/master/src/classlibnative/bcltype/arrayhelpers.cpp#L268 (native `TrySZSort`)
 - https://github.com/dotnet/coreclr/blob/master/src/classlibnative/bcltype/arrayhelpers.h#L128 (actual algorithm is in header)

+#### Base and Variant Differences
-This PR is based mainly on the generic implementation and the native implementation.
+This PR is based mainly on the native implementation and the generic implementation.
+In retrospective I believed the different variants of Array.Sort would sort identically, but they do not.
+The fact that I started out with the native implementation and focused on primitives and the specialization of these, appears to have been a mistake.

+The fact is Array.Sort can yield different sorting results depending on the variant used when also sorting items (also called values, since the sorted are then keys).
+Note that the sort is still correct, it is just that equal keys can have different results for where the items are.
+I.e. here is an example that comes from a special test:

+[INSERT IMAGE FROM WINMERGE]

 #### Minor Bug Fix
 Minor bug fix for introspective depth limit, see https://github.com/dotnet/coreclr/pull/16002